Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/05_objects/05_objects.rst

     :code_path: constexpr.cpp
     :color_path: constexpr.color

-If possible, it's recommended to use :cch:`constexpr` over :cch:`const` as it opens few more language features; features which require compile-time data.
+If possible, it's recommended to use :cch:`constexpr` over :cch:`const` as it opens few more language features; features which require compile time data.
 The features are specified to require *constant expressions*.

 It's possible to write :cch:`constexpr const ...$$$keyword keyword 0spec` but it's redundant: for object definitions, :cch:`constexpr` already implies :cch:`const`.